wazuh/wazuh-documentation/source/deployment-options/index.rst

     <h3>Offline</h3>

-- :doc:`offline-installation`: Installing the solution offline involves downloading the Wazuh components to later install them on a system with no internet connection.
+- :doc:`offline-installation/index`: Installing the solution offline involves downloading the Wazuh components to later install them on a system with no internet connection.

 .. raw:: html